Transferring Real Estate To Heirs Through A Life Estate Deed In New York

 The overall benefit in creating a life estate might vary somewhat depending on your circumstances.
 Real estate and estate-planning decisions are always fact sensitive, and come with crucial financial and tax implications as well.
 You want to discuss all available options with a New York real estate law firm that has decades of experience in these matters.

-Our Bronx & New Rochelle Real Estate Attorneys Can Discuss Life Estate Advantages and Disadvantages With You Today
+Our Bronx & Westchester Real Estate Attorneys Can Discuss Life Estate Advantages and Disadvantages With You Today

 Real estate decisions are always complicated and for good reason.
-Our Bronx & New Rochelle real estate lawyers at Cavallo & Cavallo can help you simplify the process and explain what your best options are for your unique situation.
+Our Bronx & Westchester real estate lawyers at Cavallo & Cavallo can help you simplify the process and explain what your best options are for your unique situation.
 Contact us today for help.